tully-t/Xeno/Conky/README.md

 - Rename ~/conky/ to ~/.conky/ (will make the folder hidden)
 - We now have a ~/.conky/ folder containing the Xeno Conky Theme content: ~/.conky/lua, conky-xeno.conf, conky.desktop, start_conky.sh, and xenobar.svg. ~/.conky is the location the theme expects

+- Ensure the [Neuropolitical font](https://www.dafont.com/neuropolitical.font) is intalled (or modify conky-xeno.config to use another)

 - Ensure `conky` is [installed](https://github.com/brndnmtthws/conky/wiki/Installation) with the correct build flags.
 If you use Arch, the standard Arch package [`conky`](https://archlinux.org/packages/extra/x86_64/conky/) unfortunately does not support the necessary Lua bindings.
 I use the [`conky-cairo`](https://aur.archlinux.org/packages/conky-cairo) package from the AUR because it suits my needs.
 You can also very easily compile `conky` from source yourself.
     - To install `conky-cairo` from the AUR: `yay -S conky-cairo`